Mpumalanga: Conservation areas

 Many species of plants are unique to the different geological formations within Mpumalanga.
 Some examples of these formations include serpentines of Barberton Mountains, norites of Sekhukhuneland, quartzites of Blyde River Canyon, and the dolomites in the northern plateaus.

 Law and government

-Mpumalanga is governed by the Mpumalanga Provincial Legislature, a unichameral system of 30 legislators democratically elected though a closed list system.
+Mpumalanga is governed by the Mpumalanga Provincial Legislature, a unicameral system of 30 legislators democratically elected though a closed list system.
 Under the constitution of South Africa, the legislature is intended to create laws, promote public participation and provide oversight.
 From 1994 to the present, the African National Congress has been the leading party in the Mpumalanga legislature.
 As of the 2019 elections, the Economic Freedom Fighters, Democratic Alliance and Freedom Front Plus are in opposition in the legislature.
-Elected every five years, the premier of Mpumalanga is the head of government in the province.
-Since 2018, Refilwe Mtsweni-Tsipane has held the office of premier.
+Elected every five years, the premier of Mpumalanga is the head of government.
+The Executive Council of Mpumalanga is appointed by the premier from among the members of the provincial legislature.
+Since 2024 Mandla Ndlovu has held the office of premier.

 Municipalities

 Mpumalanga Province is divided into three district municipalities.
 The district municipalities are in turn divided into 18 local municipalities: